9 Of The Best Free Things To Do In Rome That You Can’t Miss

 2) Roman Forum & Palatine Hill

-Step back in time by walking through the Roman Forum and Palatine Hill.
-Of all the things to do in Rome, these two are some of the most interesting because you get to truly walk where Ancient Romans did.
-You get a small taste of what it could have been like to have lived in Rome during those times.
-It’s such a unique and mind-blowing experience that you are bound not to forget.
+Of all the free things to do in Rome, the Roman Forum and Palatine Hill are some of the most interesting because you get to truly walk where Ancient Romans did and step back in time.
+You get a small taste of what it could have been like to have lived in Rome during those times, which is the ultimate experience for any traveller.

-You’ll find the ruins of Flavian Palace and the House of Augustus along with the Stadium of Domitian and the Hut of Romulus.
-Palatine Hill is unique due to it being more of a green haven, where flowers grow between the ruins and small animals can be seen prancing around.
-This hill remained a sort-after neighborhood.
-Many Emporers and wealthy Romans lived in luxurious villas with private botanical gardens.
+On the hill, you will also find the ruins of Flavian Palace and the House of Augustus along with the Stadium of Domitian and the Hut of Romulus.
+Furthermore, Palatine Hill is unique due to it being more of a green haven, where flowers grow between the ruins and small animals can be seen prancing around.
+This hill remained a sort-of neighbourhood as many Emporers and wealthy Romans lived in luxurious villas with private botanical gardens for years.

 Tip for visiting the Roman Forum & Palatine Hill

 - While walking through the Forum, look closely at the tops of some of the columns (particularly on the Temple of Antonius & Faustina).
 You’ll see what looks like a circular cut-out around the columns.
 These are traces of the ropes that were used during one of the many attempts to pull down the columns to be re-used.
-Obviously, these attempts failed.
-A sign of the incredible engineering of the ancient Romans.
+Obviously, these attempts failed and became a sign of the incredible engineering of the ancient Romans.

-- Start by visiting Palatine Hill, then the Roman Forum, lastly the Colosseum.
+- Start by visiting Palatine Hill, then the Roman Forum, lastly the Colosseum (if you choose not to do a tour, most tours will go the opposite way).
 Palatine Hill gives you a great view from above of the Forum and the Forum exit is on the Colosseum side, which is an exit only.
-Viewing the sites this way is a smoother transition.
+Viewing the sites this way is a smoother transition if you plan on these places being part of the free things to do in Rome on your itinerary.

 - Purchase tickets at the Roman Forum or Palatine Hill, the ticket lines tend to be much shorter than at the Colosseum.
 However, if you buy your ticket online you cannot get an audio guide from the Palatine Hill entrance.
 You will have to get them at the Roman Forum entrance.

-- Give yourself a full day to visit all three locations.
-The morning for the Roman Forum and Palatine Hill followed by the afternoon at the Colosseum.
-Or separate them into two mornings to avoid crowds.
-Tickets typically are valid for two days.
+- Give yourself a full day to visit all three locations and get there early, or separate them into two mornings to avoid crowds.
+Tickets typically are valid for two days, tours are not.

 3) Trevi Fountain

-Next up on our list of free things to do in Rome, is the ever-so-famous Trevi Fountain.
+One o the most stunning places on our list of the top free things to do in Rome has to be the ever-so-famous Trevi Fountain.
 The Trevi Fountain is one of Rome’s most iconic landmarks and can be dated back to 1732 when construction began.
 It was later completed in 1762 and has since remained an integral part of Roman architecture and culture.

 Did you know?
 Each year, over 3,000 coins are thrown into the Trevi Fountain, which usually amounts to almost 1.4 million euros.
 All of which is donated to charity.